Understanding the Role of The Executor/Executrix or Administrator: A Checklist of Their Responsibilities Under the Law

 Administration Expenses and Losses.
-A constant question coming up concerning the decedent’s final debts and expenses.
-Generally, an executor can choose to either deduct estate administration expenses and losses on either the estate’s income-tax return or the corresponding estate-tax return.
-If the estate tax is non-taxable, the executor will typically want to take all available deductions on the estate’s income-tax return.
-However, if the value of the gross estate exceeds the applicable exclusion amount ($675,000), different considerations come to play and the analysis becomes more involved.
+A constant question that comes up concerns the decedent’s final debts and expenses.
+Generally, an executor can choose to either deduct estate administration expenses and losses on either the estate’s income tax return or the corresponding estate-tax return.
+If the estate tax is non-taxable, the executor will typically want to take all available deductions on the estate’s income tax return.
+However, if the value of the gross estate exceeds the applicable exclusion amount, different considerations come into play and the analysis becomes more involved.
 The executor will always want to get the most value dollar for dollar on the treatment of deductions.

 Portability Election.
-Under the Federal Tax Code, if the estate of a married decedent is not greater than $5,430,000 in 2016 (increases annually with inflation) which under federal law triggers the filing of a federal estate-tax return, the executor may still want to preserve the unused exclusion amount for the surviving spouse.
+Under the Federal Tax Code, if the estate of a single or married decedent is less than the maximum exemption amount under federal law which triggers the filing of a federal estate tax return, the executor may want to preserve the unused exclusion amount for the surviving spouse.
 The tax code offers an election to the estate of any decedent who was a resident or citizen of the United States on the date of his or her death who is survived by a spouse.
-The executor must make this election on the estate-tax return.
+The executor must make this election on the estate tax return.

 Executors who fail to file the federal estate tax return (because the applicable exclusion renders the estate exempt from filing) but would like to make the portability election anyway may still be able to do so.
-Hence, the executor of the estate may file a complete and properly prepared Form 706 for the estate within nine (9) months of date of death, plus any applicable extensions.
+Hence, the executor of the estate may file Form 706 for the estate within nine (9) months of date of death, plus any applicable extensions.

 Alternative Valuation Date.
-This concept is quite valuable to understand.
+The option to use an alternate valuation date is quite valuable to understand.
 Generally, the assets of an estate are valued as of the decedent’s date of death.
 However, the executor may elect to have estate assets valued as of the date six months later or even sooner if the assets are sold, exchanged, or otherwise disposed of prior to six (6) months.
 To make the election, the executor must demonstrate that the election will decrease both the value of the gross estate and the amount of the estate and generation-skipping transfer taxes.
 Before making this election, as the executor, you should consider the effect the election will have on other available elections.
-In some cases, the beneficiaries may be better off financially by keeping the higher date-of-death value because it will reduce subsequent capital gains and/or increase depreciation deductions because of the higher bias utilized for income-tax purposes.
+In some cases, the beneficiaries may be better off financially by keeping the higher date-of-death value because it will reduce subsequent capital gains and/or increase depreciation deductions because of the higher bias utilized for income tax purposes.

-Proper administration of an estate requires the executor to make a number of strategic decisions – both tax related and otherwise – in a timely manner.
-Careful planning is essential for successfully fulfilling one’s fiduciary duties to the estate and the estate’s beneficiaries.
+Proper administration of an estate requires that the executor or administrator make many timely and strategic decisions – both tax-related and otherwise.
+Careful attention to detail and the execution of estate obligations are essential for successfully fulfilling one’s fiduciary duties to the estate and the estate’s beneficiaries.